Permanent exclusion from school

 Your child's future education

 During the first five days of your child’s exclusion, the school must provide work and mark it.
-We’ll then contact you and arrange alternative education for your child.
+The local authority will then contact you and arrange alternative education for your child from the 6th day.
+This type of education is called alternative provision and includes education provided at pupil referral units.

 Advice and support